Support research where it happens.

 OCLC continues to enhance products, taking full advantage of the power of WorldCat.
 Based on our linked data research and pilot programs, we are actively exploring ways to embed linked data relationships into WorldCat to ensure that user searches deliver rich and relevant results.
 To learn more about WorldCat’s downloadable data sets, visit the OCLC Developer Network.

-WorldCat entities are marked up in the schema.org vocabulary to allow search engines and other systems to mine and retrieve information from library data.
+As a result of OCLC's work with W3C, WorldCat entities are marked up in the schema.org vocabulary to allow search engines and other systems to mine and retrieve information from library data.
 This standard vocabulary, developed and sponsored by leading technology companies, serves as the data language that modern search engines understand best.
+WorldCat's use of schema.org has helped drive traffic to library websites and improved selection, acquisition, and licensing workflows.